wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-scale.md

 ### Web Endpoint Monitoring ###

 - Web endpoint monitoring is available in the **Basic**, **Standard** <!-- deleted by customization, and **Premium** --> modes.
-For more information about web endpoint monitoring, see [How to Monitor web sites](/documentation/articles/web-sites-monitor).
+For more information about web endpoint monitoring, see [How to Monitor Web Apps](/documentation/articles/web-sites-monitor).

-- For detailed information about all of the remaining features in the App Service plans, including pricing and features of interest to all users (including developers), see [Azure Websites Pricing Details](/home/features/web-site/#price).
+- For detailed information about all of the remaining features in the App Service plans, including pricing and features of interest to all users (including developers), see [Azure Pricing Details](/home/features/web-site/#price).
 <!-- deleted by customization

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.
 -->

 <a name="Next Steps"></a>